What income is taxable for nonresident aliens in the U.S.?

 Interest income is the revenue earned by a lender for use of his/her funds over a period of time.

-The beneficial owner may claim the lesser tax rate under tax treaty by filing Form W-8BEN with the withholding agent (payer of the interests).
+The beneficial owner may claim the reduced treaty rate by filing Form W-8BEN with the withholding agent (the payer of the interest).

-The beneficial owner is the natural person who owns or controls a company, a trust or a foundation.
-This is the person who enjoys the benefits of ownership although the title to some form of property is in another name.
+The beneficial owner is the natural person who owns or controls a company, a trust, or a foundation – the person who actually enjoys the benefits of ownership, even if the title to the property is held in another name.

 Dividend income